Coburn Haskell - Inventor of the Modern Day Golfball

 Haskell, an average golfer, was a member of The Country Club and frequently played golf with Bertram Work, a superintendent of the B. F. Goodrich Company, which produced the “Norka” golf ball manufactured from solid pieces of hard Malaysian gutta percha rubber.
 By 1899, this ball, and others similar to it, had replaced the expensive “Feathery,” a custom leather pouch stuffed with boiled feathers and stitched with a leather cover.
 The gutta-percha balls, nicknamed “Gutties,” didn’t fly as far as their leather counterparts but were less costly and more durable – to a degree.
 At a game’s end, golfers were forced to heat “Gutties” in boiling water and then squeeze them in a mold to bring them back into shape.

-Legend has it that Coburn had a particularly bad round with one of the Norkas and was very disappointed with the ball.
+Legend has it that Coburn had a terrible round with one of the Norkas and was very disappointed with the ball.
 While sitting on the club porch, Haskell was amusing himself by winding elastic bands around a rubber ball and then bouncing it off a wall.
 During his little game, a light suddenly dawned.
 He decided to visit his friend Bertram at the B.F.
 Goodrich’s Akron facility.
 His friend was busy and suggested that Haskell might enjoy walking around the plant.
 While meandering about, he happened upon a pile of rubber stripping.
 He began to wonder if a better golf ball could be made by winding the rubber stripping around a solid rubber core.

 The first experiments with this new rubber-containing ball were carried out at The Country Club in Bratenahl by golf professional Joe Mitchell and several of the members long before the golf balls were marketed commercially.